Amixx/IFC-Language-Server/docs/architecture.md

 3. The feature handler reads the stored `Document`.
 4. If request-time reloading produced diagnostics, they are published after the request.

+On semantic-token range requests, the backend reads the stored document text and text index only.
+Semantic-token requests do not reload tree-sitter parse state or publish diagnostics.

 There is still no incremental parsing, background indexing, or cross-document indexing.

 ## Backend